-In addition, new data collection will be required to account for the inclusion of a sex-based variable in MELD 3.0.
-Currently, there is a field on the candidate demographic form labeled "gender," with a data definition that more closely describes birth sex.
-There is a separate, ongoing effort to change each of the "gender" fields to be labeled "birth sex" across the OPTN.
-Regardless, as part of this proposal, there will be two new fields added to the candidate demographic form that are intended to capture a candidate's current sex, which will be used for the purposes of the updated MELD score.
+In addition, new data collection is required to account for the inclusion of a sex-based variable in MELD 3.0.
+Currently, there is a field on the candidate demographic form labeled "gender," with a data definition that more closely describes birth sex.122 There is a separate, ongoing effort to change each of the "gender" fields to be "birth sex" across the OPTN.
+Regardless, as part of this proposal, there will be two new fields added to the candidate demographic form for liver candidates that will capture a candidate's current sex, which the OPTN will then use for the purposes of the updated MELD score.

 For most liver transplant candidates, their current sex, or sex at the time of liver waitlist registration, will be the same as their sex at the time of birth.
 However, there will be instances where a candidate's current sex is not the same as their sex at the time of birth.
-These could be candidates with gender dysphoria who have undergone sex reassignment surgery or prolonged hormonal manipulation, candidates with testicular feminization, or any other number of similar situations causing current sex to differ than sex at the time of birth.
-113
+These could be candidates with gender dysphoria who have undergone sex reassignment surgery or prolonged hormonal manipulation, candidates with testicular feminization, or any other number of similar situations causing current sex to differ than sex at the time of birth.123

-To account for these situations, the Committee is proposing the addition of two new fields immediately following the "birth sex" (currently "gender") field on the candidate demographic form in WaitlistSM.
+To account for these situations, the Committee is proposing the addition of two new fields immediately following the "birth sex" (currently "gender") field on the candidate demographic form in the OPTN Waiting List.
 After asking for a candidate's birth sex, the first new field will ask if the candidate's current sex is the same as his or her birth sex.
 For the majority of candidates, the answer to this question will be yes and the OPTN will use birth sex for the purposes of the MELD score.
-This first field will be optional and if no response is provided, the candidate's birth sex will be used for the MELD score.
+This first field will be optional and if a transplant program does not provide a response, the candidate's birth sex will be used for the MELD score.
 However, if the response is no, there will be a subsequent field asking the transplant program to provide the candidate's current sex.
 This field will be required (provided the response to the prior question is no) and will ensure that those candidates whose current sex differs from birth sex are appropriately categorized for the purposes of the MELD score.
+The OPTN still plans to collect a candidate's birth sex, as it remains an important demographic variable.

 The Committee consulted with subject matter experts in the field of transgender medicine to develop this data collection solution.
-The Committee discussed if it would be feasible to create an objective definition for current sex based on testosterone levels or time on hormonal therapy, but the subject matter experts advised that no such universal definition exists.
-As such, the submission of this data will be left to the clinical judgement of the transplant program in consultation with the candidate and their clinical team.114
+The Committee discussed if it would be feasible to create an objective definition for current sex based on testosterone levels or time on hormonal therapy but the subject matter experts advised that a universal definition exists.
+As such, the submission of this data will be left to the clinical judgement of the transplant program in consultation with the candidate and their clinical team.124